Financial Help for Low Income Americans

 Paying off debt is rarely about how much money you make.
 It’s about managing the money you have.

-There are actually many high-income earners who live paycheck-to-paycheck because they’re frivolous with their money.
-The most financially successful families learn how to manage the money they have and budget accordingly.
+There are many high-income earners who also live paycheck-to-paycheck because they’re frivolous with their money.
+The most financially successful families manage the money they have and budget accordingly.

-For low-income families, here are some tips that will start you on your way to managing the money you have.
+For low-income families, here are some tips that will help you manage.
 The first step is to make a plan.
 What goal are you trying to achieve?
-What resources can you tap to make it happen?
-What percentage of your budget you allot for housing?
+What resources can you tap?
+What percentage of your budget do you allot for housing?
 For food?
 Utilities?
 Transportation?

-Here are other suggestions that should be considered resources for low-income families to regain control of their finances:
+Here are other suggestions that should be considered resources for low-income families to regain financial control:

-- Get the Right Mindset — Staying positive, even if your budget strays off course now and then, is a big factor in success.
-You will probably need to scrutinize where every dollar goes.
-You might need to take some part-time work to open a few new revenue streams.
+- Get the right mindset.
+Staying positive, even if your budget strays off course now and then, is a big factor in success.
+Scrutinize where every dollar goes.
+Maybe take part-time work to open a few new revenue streams.
 Many people have done this and many were in worse shape when they started.
 If you can stay positive and diligent, good things will happen.

-- List All Your Debts — Simple stuff.
+- List All Your Debts.
 Get out the legal pad.
 Figure out how much you owe.
 Hide nothing.
 This is a simple accounting of where you are starting.

-- Keep Track of Your Money — Even when people can barely rub two nickels together, they often have no clue where their money is going.
-You must chart your spending for 30 days, whether you use a note-taking app on your phone or a little notebook that you carry around.
-Either way, you must record every single purchase — no excuses.
+- Keep Track of Your Money.
+Even when people can barely rub two nickels together, they often have no clue where their money is going.
+You must chart your spending for 30 days, whether you use a note-taking app or a little notebook that you carry around.
+Either way, record every single purchase — no excuses.
 This will give you a picture — maybe for the first time — of where your money flows each month.

-- Make A Detailed Budget — This will help you to identify how much you have remaining each month to pay off your debts.
+- Make A Detailed Budget.
+This will help identify how much you have remaining each month to pay off your debts.
 Take your total debt and divide by the amount you have remaining each month.
 Now you roughly know how many months are needed to pay off your debt.
-Example: If you have $12,000 in credit-card debt and you can afford $400 each month toward paying it down, you will need roughly 2.5 years ($12,000 ÷ 400 per month = 30 months) to pay off that deb.
+Example: If you have $12,000 in credit-card debt and you can afford $400 each month toward paying it down, you will need roughly 2.5 years ($12,000 ÷ 400 per month = 30 months) to pay off that debt.
 This assumes you don’t keep spending on that credit card — an advisable strategy, by the way.

-- Accelerate the Payoff — OK, we already know your first concern.
-What if I don’t have much (or any) money at the end of the month to apply to my debt?
+- Accelerate the Payoff.
+OK, we already know your first concern.
+What if I don’t have much (or any) money at month’s end to apply to my debt?
 Then you must get creative and probably make a few sacrifices.
 Here are some ways:

-- Earn Extra Income — Bringing in an extra $50 or $100 a week will help you pay down the debt much faster.
+- Earn Extra Income.
+Bringing in an extra $50 or $100 a week will help you pay down debt much faster.
 With the Internet, you can run a business from home.
 Become an Uber driver or Amazon flex delivery person.
 Work one night in a bar, restaurant or retail store.
 Check out the best side hustles and find one that works for you.

-- Create an Emergency Fund — This might be an after-the-fact suggestion, but putting away even $10-$25 a week for rainy-day purposes is a great way to avoid future financial emergencies.
+- Create an Emergency Fund.
+This might be an after-the-fact suggestion, but putting away even $10-$25 a week for rainy-day purposes is a great way to avoid financial emergencies.
 You know they’re coming.
 Start your emergency fund now and be ready for them.

-- Think about Refinancing — Paying high interest on your debts can be a backbreaker in the battle to get ahead.
+- Think about Refinancing.
+Paying high interest on your debts can be a backbreaker.
 Check with lenders, especially credit unions, about refinancing.
-See if you can reduce interest rates and lower monthly payments, a combination that will make paying off all debt faster and easier.
+See if you can reduce interest rates and lower monthly payments — a combination that will make paying off all debt faster and easier.

-- Other Payoff Possibilities — There are debt-relief programs such as debt management, debt consolidation loans and debt settlement that can help you solve the problem.
-Make a call to a nonprofit credit counseling agency and let them walk you through the process to see if this is a faster, cheaper way to get out of debt.
+- Other Payoff Possibilities.
+There are debt-relief programs such as debt management, debt consolidation loans and debt settlement that can help you solve the problem.
+Make a call to a nonprofit credit counseling agency and let experts walk you through the process to see if this is a faster, cheaper way to get out of debt.

 Establishing and Maintaining Credit